 Issue Note: Users that move directly from Created to Registered may experience a slight delay in seeing their auto-follow topics.
 To avoid this issue, be sure to invite all new users via the platform.
 Users that move from Invited to Registered experience no delay in auto-follow.

-Allow Users to Submit Content
+Allow Members to Submit Content

 Use this toggle to simplify the list of topics that Members see when submitting content from both the web and mobile experience.

 Disable Member submissions to hide the topic from the list of topics Members can see when submitting a post.
 Studio users with access to the Campaigns page in Studio will still see the topic when submitting content through the member experience.